klaytn/klaytn-docs/docs/node/service-chain/anchoring.md

 ## Check Parent Operator of SCN <a id="check-parent-operator-of-scn"></a>
 If you have installed and run an SCN successfully, the parent chain operator account should be generated.
 You can provide a keystore file that you want to use as a parent operator, or if not provided, the SCN will generate the key for you.
-You can check the parent operator address via RPC API, `subbridge.parentOperator`.
+You can check the parent operator address via RPC API, `subbridge_parentOperator`.

 ```
 $ kscn attach ~/kscnd_home/klay.ipc